Azure/AppService/_posts/2025-09-08-Oryx-build-certificate.md

   If your environment uses a chain, upload all relevant public CA certs.

 * **Scope**
-  This affects App Service build infrastructure outbound trust for the app.
+  This affects App Service build infrastructure's outbound trust for the app.
 It does not grant trust to private keys or change TLS for your site’s inbound traffic.

 ---